Wilson loops in exact holographic RG flows at zero and finite temperature

 \section{Introduction}

 In the recent years the holographic correspondence \cite{JMM}-\cite{Witten} has been shown to be a very useful tool to get theoretical insight into systems in the strongly coupling regime \cite{CSLMRW,IYa1}.
-In the holographic prescription RG flows of field theories are realized as gravitational domain-wall solutions interpolating between boundaries \cite{deBoer:1999tgo}-\cite{SLN}.
+In the holographic prescription renormalization group flows of field theories are realized as gravitational domain-wall solutions interpolating between boundaries \cite{deBoer:1999tgo}-\cite{SLN}.
 These boundaries of the solutions are supposed to be related to fixed points of a dual field theory and should have particular properties.
 The radial position in the bulk geometry corresponds to the energy scale, while the dilaton is related to the running coupling\cite{Emil}.
 Various non-perturbative phenomena that are inaccessible in the dual field theory can be captured by the holographic RG flow \cite{GK,GKN}.
-There is a class of useful bottom-up holographic models \cite{HolVen1,HolVen2}, that are of interest because they can be studied analytically resembling features of the real QCD, in particular the running coupling \cite{AR}-\cite{AGP}.
+There is a class of useful bottom-up holographic models \cite{HolVen1}-\cite{HolVen2}, that are of interest because they can be studied analytically resembling features of the real QCD, in particular the running coupling \cite{AR,AGP}.